-If you’re planning a visit, check out the latest food tour in Bologna I designed!
+If you’re planning a visit, check out this food tour in Bologna I designed!
 (Led by a team of local, certified experts!
 I wish I could commute there every day to eat pasta and mortadella.)

 This is my guide to eating & drinking in Bologna (this will be updated when need be- so bookmark it!)

 Overall, I was impressed by the quality of traditional food found in the center compared to my experience in Florence.
 One may say that you eat better in Modena or Parma (other cities with exceptional foods in the Emilia-Romagna).
 And it’s not always a given you eat well in Bologna- I’ve had my fair share of mediocre, lackluster affairs!

 My lasting impressions are these:

 You find butter used in Florence, but it’s more of a novelty rather than something deeply rooted in tradition- after all you find more olive trees in Tuscany than in the Emilia-Romagna!